almereyda/awesome-starred/README.md

 ## PHP

+- [ONLYOFFICE/onlyoffice-nextcloud](https://github.com/ONLYOFFICE/onlyoffice-nextcloud) - The app which enables the users to edit office documents from Nextcloud using ONLYOFFICE Document Server, allows multiple users to collaborate in real time and to save back those changes to Nextcloud
+- [krombel/matrix-register-bot](https://github.com/krombel/matrix-register-bot) - Bot that offers two step registrations to a matrix-synapse server
 - [phillmac/torrent-health-frontend](https://github.com/phillmac/torrent-health-frontend) -
 - [poweradmin/poweradmin](https://github.com/poweradmin/poweradmin) - A web-based control panel for PowerDNS
 - [ProfessionalWiki/ModernTimeline](https://github.com/ProfessionalWiki/ModernTimeline) - Provides a modern timeline visualization for Semantic MediaWiki as a result format